Updated for Version 2.6

-Albedo places a flower, which does damage in a minor AOE.
-Afterwards, every time an enemy takes damage, the flower creates a Transient bloom and deals extra damage.
-This can happen a maximum of once every 2 seconds.
-Each bloom has a 67% chance to produce a Geo particle.
-The procs can happen every 2s but due to lacking attack frequency you will usually average one proc every ~2.5s.
+Albedo places a flower, which deals Geo damage in a minor AoE.
+Afterwards, every time an enemy takes damage, the flower creates a Transient Bloom and deals additional Geo damage scaling off of Defense.
+The procs can happen every 2s but due to hitlag and low attack frequency, one proc is usually generated every ~2.5s.

-Note that as the internal cooldown of the bloom generation is based on the individual flower placed, Albedo can use the low cooldown of his skill to proc a bloom, replace the flower, and then immediately generate another bloom.
-Additionally, the ICD of the flower is not exactly 2 seconds, as the flower itself experiences hitlag.
-Therefore, you cannot proc the flower on cooldown with abilities that hit at exactly 1 or 2 second intervals such as Zhongli’s pillar.
+Note that as the internal cooldown of the Bloom generation is based on the individual flower placed, Albedo can use the low cooldown of his Skill to proc a Bloom, replace the flower, and then immediately generate another Bloom.

-- Requires close to zero field time, long duration and 100% uptime
+- Requires close to zero field time, with a long duration and 100% uptime.

-- Low energy generation, by itself insufficient to fuel Albedo’s Burst if used every rotation
+- Low Energy generation; by itself, it is unable to fuel Albedo’s Burst if his Burst is used every rotation.

 Elemental Burst: Rite of Progeniture: Tectonic Tide

-Albedo summons Geo crystals as an initial hit, damaging his enemies.
-Additionally, if the burst is performed within the range of a flower, Fatal Blossoms are created that damage nearby enemies.
-The fatal blossoms are pseudo-RNG, and have quadratic scaling.
-This means that one blossom is assigned to one enemy, and then when all enemies within the circle are accounted for, the rest are distributed randomly, but with a predisposition towards generating near an enemy.
+Albedo summons Geo crystals as an initial hit, damaging enemies.
+Additionally, if his Burst is performed within the range of a flower, Fatal Blossoms are created that damage nearby enemies.
+A fraction of the Fatal Blossoms are pseudo-rng, while the rest target individual enemies and have quadratic scaling.
+This means that one Blossom is assigned to each enemy, and the rest are distributed randomly, but with a predisposition towards generating near an enemy.

-- Quadratic scaling and AOE, which means that the more enemies that are clustered, the more total damage that Albedo deals
+- Quadratic scaling, which means that the more enemies that are clustered, the more total damage that Albedo deals.

-- Long duration, combined with Albedos not typically stacking atk, means the burst does not do a lot of damage without outside help
+- Long cast duration, combined with Albedos not typically stacking ATK means his Burst does not deal a lot of damage in practice without outside help.

-- Significant percentage of burst damage being locked behind blooms means that damage drops in single-target
+- Significant percentage of Burst damage being locked behind Blossoms means that damage drops in single-target.

-- Burst is constrained by Albedo’s poor energy generation, meaning that in non-mono Geo comps, forcing Albedo to Burst regularly requires him to actually run ER and eats into his damage
+- Burst is constrained by Albedo’s bad Energy generation, meaning that in non-mono-Geo comps, forcing Albedo to Burst regularly requires him to run ER, eating into his damage.

 Innate Talent: Flash of Genius